flying-dice/dcs-mod-manager-registry/README.md

 Once your pull request is merged, your mod will be available for download in DCS DROPZONE.

+> Use the [example-mod](registry/example-mod) folder as a template for your mod.

 ## GitHub Integration

 Adding this means that you can use GitHub to host your mod files and releases and the registry will automatically update when you create a new release.

-To do this, you need to create a new repository in GitHub with the name of your mod, then create a new release with the version of your mod and the release files.
+To do this, you need to create a new repository in GitHub with the name of your mod.

 You should then add a webhook to your repository with the following settings: